Rugby-Bristol cap remarkable rise with Challenge Cup triumph | Sports-Games

 Rugby-Bristol cap remarkable rise with Challenge Cup triumph

 Malins, who has been in sparkling form since joining the club from Saracens in March, then broke through the defensive line to score his side’s second try as they moved 26-19 ahead.
 The 1,000 fans allowed in Stade Maurice David did their best to rouse Toulon but in a key period of play Bristol showed the other side of their game with a terrific defensive effort to hold off a sustained series of attacks.
-Carbonel then missed his first kick of the night, quickly followed by Sheedy landing another penalty to put his side two scores clear and he fittingly had the last word with his sixth penalty.
+Carbonel then missed his first kick of the night and Sheedy slammed the door with his fifth and sixth penalties.

 "We were so calm and controlled when we were behind and we trusted the system and the process to get us over the line," Bristol forward and man-of-the-match Ben Earl told BT Sport.
 "We were really strong and tight-knit this week after the disappointment of the Premiership semi-final last weekend."